SenorGeese/SenorGeese.github.io/info.md

 # Before you start

-# Titanfall 2 *thing*
-# *thing* = Demos, Spectating, Camera Tool

-## What to call it?
-Since demos, spectating, camera tool, and other terms are all different but are mainly close enough, so I will refer to these items as "Camera Tool".
-In short TF2CT; Titanfall 2 Camera Tool.

-# TF2CT (Titanfall 2 Camera Tool)
+# Read "What's TF2CT?" page.

+Explains TF2CT and it's state.

 # State of TF2CT

 Titanfall 2 Camera Tool's are broken fundamentally.
 There is a chance for this to be fixed, but we'd need help from [Northstar](northstar.tf) devs.
-As they are very skilled and conquered thought to be impossible tasks such as custom models, custom maps, and custom textures.
+As they are very skilled and conquered thought to be impossible tasks such as custom models, custom animations, custom maps, and custom textures.

+# Using TF2CT

+Accept that TF2CT is broken and difficult to use.
+Explore new ways to get the best use of it and explore and be creative with how you use it.